uoft-lgcu/lgcu.ca/how-to.md

 **Note:** Some specialized tax documents (like the T2200S form) can be tricky to find through Employee Self Service.
 When you sign in, make sure you click "Pay and Benefits Information" to find all your tax forms, instead of "Tax Slip" under "Most Frequently Used" (the latter will only display your T4).

-If you're having trouble finding your tax forms after the release date (usually late February), or you have other questions about these documents, a good person to talk to is [{{site.data.members.departmental_officer.name}}](https://www.linguistics.utoronto.ca/people/directories/staff/{{site.data.members.departmental_officer.fullname | slugify}} "Department directory entry for {{site.data.members.departmental_officer.name}}").
+If you're having trouble finding your tax forms after the release date (usually late February), or you have other questions about these documents, a good person to talk to is [{{site.data.staff.departmental_officer.name}}](https://www.linguistics.utoronto.ca/people/directories/staff/{{site.data.staff.departmental_officer.fullname | slugify}} "Department directory entry for {{site.data.staff.departmental_officer.name}}").

 ### Other Tax Write-Offs